pjvalverde/TODOList/README.md

 # TODOList
-list of tasks and activities to be done
+List of tasks and activities to be done in React.
 ![image info](TODOex.png)